-During the year, Thomas Marshall (Loxley) Ltd was liquidated.
-The company had an investment carrying value of \pounds 3m (net of provision for impairment of \pounds 3.6m) on 1 January 2021.
-A loss on disposal of \pounds 3m was recognised in the Company's income statement on liquidation.
+During the year, Vesuvius Minerals Ltd and Vesuvius Zyalons Holdings Ltd were liquidated.
+The companies had an investment carrying value of £13.1m and £4.6m (net of provision for impairment of £1.0m) respectively at 1 January 2020.
+A loss of disposal of £17.7m was recognised in the Company's income statement on liquidation.
+Further liquidations within the Group lead to a £44.9m income as a result of write-off of intercompany loan payables.